Skip to main content

 Can you reverse a hash?

-Hashes connect blocks together and protect blockchain data from tampering.
+It links blocks together and protects data from tampering.